Arts Up Front

 Emily Appleton - Nia Dance Workshop

-The Nia Dance workshop will be a practical, embodied movement workshop, where you will experience how Nia techniques can be applied personally and in the Arts classroom with your students.
-The workshop will be divided into two sessions: movement and music.
+The Nia Dance workshop will be a practical, embodied movement workshop, where you will experience how Nia techniques can be applied personally, and in the Arts classroom.
+Learn how to support your students to move with awareness of their bodies, connect to music, and experience a variety of movement forms.
+Build your confidence to lead improvisation and choreography.
 “AnyBody” can participate in this workshop, as it’s designed to be accessible to all levels of experience and physical ability.
-You are empowered to participate, observe, and modify the activities as you need.
 Please wear comfortable clothes to move in, bring a drink bottle, an open mind and playful spirit.

 MUSIC